Chris Hogg

-Christopher Francis Hogg (born 12 March 1985) is an English former footballer who was most recently the assistant head coach of EFL Championship club Norwich City.
+Christopher Francis Hogg (born 12 March 1985) is an English former footballer who is currently the manager of club Northampton Town.

 Hogg started his career with the York City youth system in 1997, captaining England at under-15 level.
 He signed for the FA Premier League team Ipswich Town for a compensation fee of £150,000 in June 2001.
 Hogg was twice loaned to the Third Division club Boston United before, because of financial restrictions at Ipswich, he was transferred to Hibernian in January 2005.

 Hogg initially struggled to establish himself in the Hibernian first team, but he started to win a regular place from January 2007 under the management of John Collins.
 Hogg was made captain at the beginning of the 2009–10 season, after Rob Jones moved to Scunthorpe United.
 Hogg lost his place in the Hibernian team during the 2010–11 season, however, and subsequently moved to Inverness Caledonian Thistle.